scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 # Applying Client-side Caching #1

-Assume we want to serve javascript that won't change over the next day, but it contains user-specific code.
+Assume we want to serve JavaScript that won't change over the next day, but it contains user-specific code.

 > What headers should the HTTP response include?